mleiva182/KmpMyListAnime/README.md

 ### __ABOUT__

 ### App from course Architect Coders.
-Made with jetpack compose, with the aim of using good practices, clean architecture, dependency injection, testing.
+Made with Kotlin Multiplatform, with the aim of using good practices, clean architecture, dependency injection, testing.

 ## __FEATURES__